minminminni/nitrox-crack/README.md

 For instructions on hosting a server: https://nitrox.rux.gg/wiki/article/run-and-host-nitrox-subnautica-server

+# Support

-For reporting any bugs contact @fuckemcoppers on discord
+To report any bugs contact @fuckemcoppers on discord